xmassmx/GE-461-Fall-Detection/README.md

 Hi,

-This repository contains my work for the first project of the GE-461: Introduction to Data Science course.
+This repository contains my work for the fourth project of the GE-461: Introduction to Data Science course.

 In this project, we are  implementing classification on sensor data in order to classify if there has been a fall action or a non-fall action.
 Initially, we use  unsupervised  learning  methods in  order  to  visualize the dataset.